rpmuller/rpmuller.github.io/README.md

 Progress
 ========
+* 24 Jul 2013
+  - Trying to get the sympy qasm parser to deal with 'def' statements.
 * 23 Jul 2013
   - Still working on VWN.
 Moved test code into an ipython notebook and also compared to the PW Correlation
 * 19 Jul 2013